djradon/public-notes/ar.valid-time-rdf.md

 ## RDF+

 RDF+ model [62] uses named graphs and triple-level identifiers.
 Named graphs are used in place of RDF reification.
 Triple identifiers allow explicit annotation of meta knowledge.
 RDF+ model has two type of statements: literal and meta knowledge statement.
 A RDF+ literal statement is a quintuple form (g, s, p, o, θ) where g is the graph’s IRI, s,p,o are standard RDF triple compo- nents, and θ is a statement identifier.
 Based on the triple identifier in the RDF+ literal statement, the RDF+ meta knowledge statement can be formed as (θ, π, ω). θ is the literal statement identi- fier, π is the meta knowledge property and ω is the range value of π.
 The set K of RDF+ literal statements and the set M of RDF+ meta knowledge statements constitute a RDF+ theory,

+## Discussion

+- There are two temporal models in Instantiating-Identifying Concept/Relationship models.
+4D Fluents [73, 6, 7] introduces temporal part for an entity changing over time.
+Each temporal part corresponds to a distinguishable timestamp.
+A fluent property associates two temporal parts.
+On the other hand, Singleton Property [52] ensures every relationship to be universally unique.
+As a result, an ordinary relationship, such as enrolled, becomes a relationship type.

 ## Log

 - t.2024.04.01.11: re-reading this on the plane, I'm amazed how much more helpful and concrete this seems now.